-

-- Professor, Soilborne Diseases of Cotton & Peanut
+- Professor, Soilborne Diseases of Cotton and Peanut

 - Office: